robocomp/robocomp/doc/apriltags.md

     cd ~/robocomp/components/robocomp-robolab/components/apriltagsComp
     bin/apriltagscomp --Ice.Config=config

-If the robot's camera is pointing towards one of the tags, you should see in the terminal lines showing the ID and pose of each visible tag.
+If the robot's camera is pointing towards one of the tags, You should see in the terminal lines showing the ID and pose of each visible tag.